Forza Horizon 6 Best Cars Tier List: Fastest & Most Useful Vehicles

 Zenvo TSR-S — Grip Monster

-9.2 Speed stat and it’s the only top-tier car that comes stock on slick tires.
+A near-maxed Speed rating, and it’s the only top-tier car that comes stock on slick tires.
 Out of the box, it has more grip than anything else at its level.
 Less tuning required to be competitive — buy it, enter a race, win.

 Best for: Players who don’t want to spend time tuning.
 Unlock: Autoshow.